 He resumes his passion for photography as: “If I can stop tears of a mother with my photography, if one child laughs, if a father smiles, if I can stop one leaf to fall, if my photography makes only one person to think that it explains his story, it means that I have started to change the world.”

-Journalist & Art Photographer Özgür was born in 1964 in Antakya /Turkey ; in the city of cultural mosaic of different religions and ethnic groups.
+Journalist & Art Photographer Özgür was born in 1964 in Antakya /Turkey ; in the city of cultural mosaics of different religions and ethnic groups.

-Journalism was his dream job and worked as columnist, editor and executive director in various prestigious media groups of the country for 33 years.
-Formerly photography was a side work which completes his journalism, however lately it became his passion of life.
+Journalism was his dream job and has worked as columnist, editor and executive director in various prestigious media groups of the country for more than 30 years.
+Formerly photography was a side work to complete his journalism, however lately it became his passion of life.

 Since then, he has been taking photographs of people and their stories with the aim of changing the world.

-He was awarded several times in the national and international competitions where he was honoured with gold medal five times.
+He was awarded several times in the national and international competitions which he was honored with gold medal five times.

-In the 425th year-International Photography Competition of Hahnemuhle, his photograph “the mountain villages of Black Sea” was accepted to the collection of Hahnemuhle in 2011 and presented in exhibitions such as Photokina in 12 countries.
+In International Photography Competition of Hahnemuhle,dedicated to 425th year, his photograph “the mountain villages of Black Sea” was accepted to the collection of Hahnemuhle in 2011 and presented in exhibitions such as Photokina in 12 countries.
 Same year Özgür won Grand Prize in International Photography Awards of HIPA which was dedicated to Ansel Adams.

 In 2012, his project “Mineworkers/ Altitude -750” exhibited in Ruhr museum and 7 artworks of the project were published in the museum catalog.
 Same year the artist was honored with gold medal of FIAP and he won Photography Cup dedicated to Sami Güner, one of the masters of art photography in Turkey who used his camera to witness social movements.

-The photographer still makes photo-interviews for newspapers and magazines and organises photo workshops/trips to several countries such as Vietnam, India, Cambodia, Nepal, Iran and Turkey
+Ozgur still makes photo-interviews for newspapers and magazines and organizes photo workshops/trips to several countries such as Vietnam, India, Cambodia, Nepal, Iran and Turkey.